radish-es/casebook-property/content/problems/wolastoqey-claim.md

 title: The Wolastoqey Title Claim
 short: Wolastoqey Claim
 class: problem
-description: This problem addresses the ongoing title claim by the Wolastoqey Nation.
+description: This problem addresses the ongoing title claim by the Wolastoqey Nation its traditional territory encompassing much of modern day New Brunswick, along with the Province's developing response to that claim.
-summary: This problem addresses the ongoing title claim by the Wolastoqey Nation.
+summary: This problem addresses the ongoing title claim by the Wolastoqey Nation its traditional territory encompassing much of modern day New Brunswick, along with the Province's developing response to that claim.
 image: /imgs/wolastoqey-territory.jpg
 imgcaption:  Statement of Claim, 30 November 2021, Wolastoqey Nation v New Brunswick
 links: